telerik/winforms-docs/ribbonbar/how-to/set-radribbonbar-in-titlebar-mode.md

 # Set RadRibbonBar in titlebar mode

-##
+In order to remove the tabstrip part of RadRibbonBar and leave only the titlebar part visible (together with the Start button, and QuickAccess menu), you need to set the following properties:

-In order to remove the tabstrip part of RadRibbonBar and leave only the titlebar part visible (together with the Start button, and QuickAccess menu), you need to set the following properties:#_[C#] Set the RibbonBar in TitleBar mode_
+#### Set the RibbonBar in TitleBar mode

 {{source=..\SamplesCS\RibbonBar\HowTo\SetRadRibbonBarInTitleBarMode.cs region=setRadRibbonBarInTitleBarMode}}
 {{source=..\SamplesVB\RibbonBar\HowTo\SetRadRibbonBarInTitleBarMode.vb region=setRadRibbonBarInTitleBarMode}}